Reasoning Training & Inference-Time Scaling

 We learn just “a few bits” of information with RL in just a few training samples.
 This little bit of reasoning training emerged with reasoning models that use a combination of the post-training techniques discussed in this book to align preferences along with RL training on verifiable domains to dramatically increase capabilities such as reasoning, coding, and mathematics problem solving.

 The training method for these models, Reinforcement Learning with Verifiable Rewards (RLVR) [1], proceeds very similarly to RLHF, but it makes the reward model optional in lieu of a scoring function that returns a positive reward when the answer is correct and 0 otherwise.
+The ideas behind RLVR are not new to the RL literature and there are many related ideas in the language modeling literature where the model learns from feedback on if the answer is correct.

 The first models to successfully deploy this type of training were OpenAI’s o1 [2] and the open-weight model DeepSeek R1 [3].
 Soon after, the entire AI industry prioritized this training process and model style.
 The core change here is more of a reallocation of the stages of training and the priority of different behaviors rather than this type of RL setup being entirely new.
 Reasoning models brought an era where scaling RL training is expected.